shalecraig/accel/README.md

 ### Return types

-All methods in the accel api return a success value or error codes.
+All methods in the accel API return a success value or error codes.

 Return values are as follows: